lucapette/website/content/writing/faster-controller-specs-with-sorcery.md

 Actually my code is a bit fancier because I have a lot of situations where I need a particular type of user based on the STI pattern.
-So, your mileage may vary but I'm pretty sure it's very simple to adapt the code to other situations.
+So, your mileage may vary but it should be easy enough to adapt the code to other situations.

 In any case, do not forget to add the helper to your RSpec configuration with: